PaperCutSoftware/silver/README.md

 * **Secure Auto-Updates**: A built-in `updater` binary fetches updates from a URL, supporting:
   * Cryptographically signed update manifests (Ed25519) for security.
   * Update package checksum validation (SHA256/SHA1).
-  * Post-update file operations (copy, move, exec, etc.).
+  * Post-upgrade file operations (copy, move, exec, etc.).
-  * Post-install checks and operations to ensure an install is valid before the final atomic "move" to live.
+  * Post-upgrade checks and operations to ensure an upgrade is valid before the final atomic "move" to live.
   * Update channels (e.g., `stable`, `beta`) for phased rollouts.
-* **Flexible Task Execution**:
+* **Flexible Task Execution** Including:
   * **Startup Tasks**: Run one-off tasks when the service starts, either synchronously or asynchronously.
   * **Scheduled Tasks**: Run recurring tasks using powerful cron syntax.
   * **Ad-Hoc Commands**: Expose custom command-line commands in a consistent way that can be triggered from the command line.
 * **Simple Configuration**: All behaviour is controlled by a single, comprehensive JSON configuration file.
-* **Logging**:  Built-in centralised logging for both Silver and your application's output.
+* **Logging**:  Built-in centralised logging (think syslog-like) for both Silver and your application's output.
 Log buffing, flushing and rotation is automatically handled.
 * **System Integration**:
   * Automatic service installation using native OS hooks.
   * Automatic discovery of OS system's HTTP proxy settings.